Chart Color Schemes

 Infrastructure

-Wadeye has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Wadeye has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-No infrastructure changes significantly influence an area's performance.
-AreaSearch has identified zero projects impacting this region.
-Key initiatives are East Kimberley Clean Energy Project, Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Coastal Hazards Adaptation Strategy.
+No infrastructure changes have been identified by AreaSearch that could impact this area.
+Key projects include East Kimberley Clean Energy Project, Australia-Asia PowerLink (AAPowerLink), Northern Territory Freight Rail And Logistics Capacity Improvements, and Network Optimisation Program - Rail.

 Professional plan users can use the search below to filter and access additional projects.